TeamCodeStream/codestream-guide/docs/src/faq/github-org-repos.md

 ---
-title: Why aren't repos from GitHub organizations listed?
+title: Why aren't PRs/issues from all GitHub organizations listed?
 description:
 ---

-When you connect to GitHub as part of creating an issue codemark, all of the repos you have access to should be available for selection.
-If repos from any of your organizations are missing, it's probably because at the time you authenticated with GitHub, you didn't grant access to all of your organizations.
+When you connect to GitHub you should see all of your open pull requests, as well as all issues assigned to you, on the Tasks tab.
+If PRs or issues from any of your GitHub organizations are missing, it's probably because at the time you authenticated with GitHub, you didn't grant access to all of your organizations.

 ![GitHub Authentication](../assets/images/GitHubAuth.png)